 Sometimes you'll want your select lists to pull content that already exists in one of your doc’s tables.
 Not a problem!

-What is the different between a select list versus a lookup column?
+What is the different between a select list versus a relation column?

-Select lists and lookups are similar column types.
+Select lists and relations are similar column types.
 They both allow you to create a list of selectable items.
-The key difference is that lookups reference a separate table, and allow you to select rows from that table.
+The key difference is that relations reference a separate table, and allow you to select rows from that table.
 Select lists consist of text values, stored in the settings of the column.

 How do I change the colors of the chips in my select list?